farlee2121/FsSpec/doc/2022-04-20 Arb reflection.md

 Q: How do I reflect over a method body?
 - https://stackoverflow.com/questions/4986563/how-to-read-a-method-body-with-reflection
   - looks like reflection will give me back IL i'd have to sort though
+- `RuntimeMethodBody` does not seem usable for my purposes

 K: I know quotations can work on expressions, including comparisons
 Q: Can I drill into expressions not explicitly in the quotation, like the body of a function referenced in the quotation?